The Québec maritime Blog

 Where to See Whales in Bas-Saint-Laurent

-Île Verte (Green Island) is another great whale-watching destination in the region.
+Finally, Île Verte (Green Island) is one of the best places to see whales in the region.
 During the summer months, minke whales feed just a few metres from the island’s western point, as do belugas and harbour porpoises.
-You can also spot minke whales and sometimes fin whales and humpbacks near the Île Verte Lighthouse.
-Nearby, on the island’s south side, you can learn all about the anatomy of whales and dolphins at the Musée du Squelette (Skeleton Museum).
+You can also spot minkes and sometimes fin whales and humpbacks near the Île Verte Lighthouse.
+Nearby, on the island’s south side, you can learn all about whale and dolphin anatomy at the Musée du Squelette (Skeleton Museum).

 Categories What to Do